barlog-m/spt-andern/README.md

 `looseCardPercentage` loose loot cards spawn percentage `keyStaticRelativeProbability` containers keys spawn chance

+## Settings for bot generation on maps

+Wors only if `mapBotSettings` set to true.
+`mapMaxBotCapacity` maximum amount of bots on map `mapPmcBotDifficulty` "easy", "normal", "hard", "impossible" `bossChanceBuff` add percent for existing boss chance.
+For example if map boss chance is 35 and you set this parameter to 20 then boss chance will be 35 + 20.

 ## Installation

 Put folder `BarlogM-Andern` from zip file into your `user/mods` folder